 Authentication and Verification using Delegate Certificates

 Authentication services must ensure that the scope of a delegate end-entity certificates covers the TN that it is signing.
-When signing a shaken PASSporT with full attestation, or an rcd PASSporT, the certificate scope must cover the “orig” TN.
-Likewise, when signing a div PASSporT, the certificate scope must cover the “div” TN.
+When signing a shaken PASSporT with full attestation, or an rcd PASSporT, the delegate certificate scope must cover the “orig” TN.
+Likewise, when signing a div PASSporT, the delegate certificate scope must cover the “div” TN.
 For example, if the TNAuthList of the signing delegate certificate contains a single SPC value (and no TNs), then the signed TN must be associated with that SPC value.

 Verification services can detect when a PASSPorT is signed by a delegate certificate by observing that the parent to the signing certificate contains a TNAuthList.
 When the signing certificate is a delegate certificate, verifiers can perform the following additional steps:

 Verify that the signed TN is within the scope of the signing certificate